WildestAI/wildest-vscode-ext/src/services/README-DiffGraphCache.md

 # DiffGraphCache

-An in-memory cache implementation for storing DiffGraph HTML content to optimize performance by avoiding repeated generation of identical content.
+An in-memory cache implementation for storing DiffGraph HTML file paths to optimize performance by avoiding repeated generation of identical content.

 ## Overview